本文由 简悦 SimpRead 转码, 原文地址 readmedium.com

 -

-folder is the root folder and contains thedata
+projectfolder is the root folder and contains thedatafolder, and the notebook -

-folder is currently empty but should contain the following three markdown files after the execution of the overall workflow:blog-post.md
+datafolder is currently empty but should contain the following three markdown files after the execution of the overall workflow:blog-post.md,linkedin-post.md, andtweet.md - Each markdown file contains the result of the task performed by the the corresponding agent

 Now that we have explored what each agent’s role is in the previous sections, let’s see how to actually create them, along with their roles and tasks.